Graphene: Electrical conductivity and charge transport

-Near zero carrier density graphene exhibits positive photoconductivity and negative photoconductivity at high carrier density.
-This is governed by the interplay between photoinduced changes of both the Drude weight and the carrier scattering rate.
+Near zero carrier density, graphene exhibits positive photoconductivity and negative photoconductivity at high carrier density, governed by the interplay between photoinduced changes of both the Drude weight and the carrier scattering rate.

-Graphene doped with various gaseous species (both acceptors and donors) can be returned to an undoped state by gentle heating in vacuum.
-Even for dopant concentrations in excess of 1012 cm−2 carrier mobility exhibits no observable change.
+Graphene doped with various gaseous species (both acceptors and donors) can be returned to an undoped state by gentle heating in a vacuum.
+Even for dopant concentrations in excess of 1012 cm−2, carrier mobility exhibits no observable change.
 Graphene doped with potassium in ultra-high vacuum at low temperature can reduce mobility 20-fold.
 The mobility reduction is reversible on heating the graphene to remove the potassium.

 Due to graphene's two dimensions, charge fractionalization (where the apparent charge of individual pseudoparticles in low-dimensional systems is less than a single quantum) is thought to occur.
 It may therefore be a suitable material for constructing quantum computers using anyonic circuits.